Stanford-ILIAD/droc/README.md

 ### Real robot experiments

 Due to privacy issues, we will not be able to provide the codes for real robot control and perception.
-If you want to run real robot experiments, please implement these modules on yoursefl following the steps below:
+If you want to run real robot experiments, please implement these modules on yourself following these steps:

 1. Implement the enviroment for your robot (e.g., Franka Panda) in `utils/robot/panda_env.py`.
 You may use the functions defined in `utils/transformation_utils.py`.